WLDZ/Azure-Synapse-Analytics/solution.md

 """)
 ```
 Explanation:
-MERGE INTO: Performs an upsert operation (i.e., update or insert).
+- MERGE INTO: Performs an upsert operation (i.e., update or insert).
-WHEN MATCHED THEN UPDATE: Updates existing records where SetNumber matches.
+- WHEN MATCHED THEN UPDATE: Updates existing records where SetNumber matches.
-WHEN NOT MATCHED THEN INSERT: Inserts new records if no match is found on SetNumber.
+- WHEN NOT MATCHED THEN INSERT: Inserts new records if no match is found on SetNumber.
-Dummy Information:

-Table: Lego_Sets_Dimension
-Columns: SetNumber, Set_Dim_Key

 The following images show the populated data in the Lego_Sets_Dimension.
 The second image clearly displays the name of each theme, which is fetched from the themes dataset. <br>